AdobeDocs/campaign-standard.en/help/administration/using/image-push-notification.md

 >
 >This document applies to iOS device only.

+In this document, learn how to display an image from an Adobe Campaign Standard iOS push notification.

 ## Step 1: Set up push notification {#set-up-push}

 Push notification is supported by Experience Platform SDKs.